 If you want to visit one of the most important working lighthouses in Newfoundland, Cape Race Lighthouse is about 100 km south of Whale House and is located near the Mistaken Point World UNESCO site near the town of Portugal Cove South.

-This working Newfoundland lighthouse not only offers a stunning backdrop but the drive to the lighthouse itself boasts amazing views of the open Atlantic, often with large breaking waves.
+This working Newfoundland lighthouse not only offers a stunning backdrop but the drive to the lighthouse itself boasts amazing views of the open Atlantic ocean, often with large breaking waves.
 This lighthouse is always on, flashing a single white light every 7.5 seconds.

 Bay Bulls Lighthouse